IsaacSchemm/Crowmask/README.md

   which map to documents in Cosmos DB using the Cosmos DB backend of EF Core.
 * **Crowmask.Weasyl**: used to connect to the Weasyl API and retrieve user and submission information.
-* **Crowmask.DomainModeling**: converts data objects like `Submission`, many of which are Weasyl-specific, to more general F# records like `Post`, with only the properties needed to expose the information via ActivityPub or the web UI.
+* **Crowmask.DomainModeling**: converts data objects like `Submission` (which are specific to Weasyl and the database schema), to more general F# records with only the properties needed to expose the information via ActivityPub or Markdown.
 * **Crowmask.ActivityPub**: converts domain model objects to ActivityPub objects (represented as `IDictionary<string, object>`); serializes these objects to LD-JSON (by manually adding the `@context`), and creates